1974 Super Outbreak: Hardinsburg–Irvington–Brandenburg, Kentucky/Mauckport, Indiana

-Xenia, Ohio
+Bellbrook–Xenia–Wilberforce, Ohio

 The tornado that struck the city of Xenia, Ohio stands as the deadliest individual tornado of the entire outbreak, killing 32 people and destroying a significant portion of the town.
 The tornado formed near Bellbrook, Ohio, southwest of Xenia, at about 4:30 pm EDT.
 It began as a moderate-sized tornado, then intensified while moving northeast at about 50 mph.
 The tornado exhibited a multiple-vortex structure and became very large as it approached town.
 The massive tornado slammed into the western part of Xenia, completely flattening the Windsor Park and Arrowhead subdivisions at F5 intensity, and sweeping away entire rows of brick homes with little debris left behind in some areas.
 Extensive wind-rowing of debris occurred in nearby fields.

 When the storm reached central Xenia at 4:40 pm, apartment buildings, homes, businesses, churches, and schools including Xenia High School were destroyed.
 Students in the school, practicing for a play, took cover in the main hallway seconds before the tornado dropped a school bus onto the stage where they had been practicing and extensively damaged the school building.
 Several railroad cars were lifted and blown over as the tornado passed over a moving Penn Central freight train in the center of town.
 It toppled headstones in Cherry Grove Cemetery, then moved through the length of the downtown business district, passing west of the courthouse (which sustained some exterior damage).
 Numerous businesses in downtown Xenia were heavily damaged or destroyed, and several people were killed at the A&W Root Beer stand as the building was flattened.
 Upon exiting Xenia, the tornado passed through Wilberforce, heavily damaging several campus and residential buildings of Wilberforce University.
 Central State University also sustained considerable damage, and a water tower there was toppled.
 Afterwards, the tornado weakened before dissipating in Clark County near South Vienna, traveling a little over 30 mi.

 A total of 32 people lost their lives in the tornado, and about 1,150 were injured in Xenia, several of whom took proper shelter.
 In addition to the direct fatalities, two Ohio Air National Guardsmen deployed for disaster assistance were killed on April 17 when a fire swept through their temporary barracks in a furniture store.
 The memorial in downtown Xenia lists 34 deaths, in honor of the two Guardsmen.
 About 1,400 buildings (roughly half of the town) were heavily damaged or destroyed.
 Damage was estimated at US$100 million ($471.7 million in 2013 dollars).

 Dr. Ted Fujita and a team of colleagues undertook a 10-month study of the 1974 Super Outbreak.
 Fujita initially assigned the Xenia tornado a preliminary rating of F6 intensity ± 1 scale, before deeming F6 ratings "inconceivable".